PolicyEngine/policyengine-app/src/posts/autumn-statement-2023-pre-briefing.md

-Today, the Chancellor of the Exchequer Jeremy Hunt will deliver the annual [Autumn Statement](https://commonslibrary.parliament.uk/what-is-the-autumn-statement/), widely expected to include policy reforms to both taxes and benefits.
-Yesterday evening, the Times [reported](https://www.thetimes.co.uk/article/national-living-wage-rise-jeremy-hunt-autumn-statement-j9f0pssxw) that these reforms will specifically include:
+Today, the Chancellor of the Exchequer Jeremy Hunt delivered the annual [Autumn Statement](https://commonslibrary.parliament.uk/what-is-the-autumn-statement/), widely expected to include policy reforms to both taxes and benefits.
+Yesterday evening, the Times [reported](https://www.thetimes.co.uk/article/national-living-wage-rise-jeremy-hunt-autumn-statement-j9f0pssxw) under consideration were:

 * A 1p cut to the main rates of National Insurance
 * A 6.7% increase in non-State Pension benefit payment levels
 * An 8.5% increase in the State Pension payment level

-Previous reports have suggested alternative reforms to be under consideration:
+Previous reports also suggested:

 * A 1p cut to the basic rate of Income Tax ([the Financial Times](https://www.ft.com/content/aafea716-30d5-4518-98fe-169f6995173e))
 * A less-than-inflation increase in benefit payment levels ([Christians against Poverty](https://capuk.org/news-and-blog/what-will-be-in-the-autumn-statement) and [others](https://www.theguardian.com/society/2023/nov/15/jeremy-hunt-urged-not-to-use-sharp-fall-in-inflation-to-squeeze-benefits))
 * Cuts to Stamp Duty and Inheritance tax ([The Times](https://www.thetimes.co.uk/article/autumn-statement-2023-predictions-jeremy-hunt-budget-tax-cuts-03sms6x82))

+Instead, the Chancellor announced:

+* An abolition of Class 2 National Insurance
+* A 1p cut to the main rates of National Insurance
+* Benefit uprating in line with inflation (6.7%)
+* State Pension uprating in line with earnings (8.5%)

-In this post, we'll delve into PolicyEngine's budgetary, distributional and poverty impacts for these proposed tax and benefit modifications, examining them both as standalone measures and as a combined reform.
+In this post, we'll delve into PolicyEngine's budgetary, distributional and poverty impacts for these tax and benefit modifications, examining them both as standalone measures and as a combined reform.

 ## National Insurance cuts

-The Times reported that Hunt would lower the main Class 1 and Class 4 National Insurance rates by 1p, from 12p to 11p and from 9p to 8p, respectively.

 ### Household impact